Defining your goals

 At this point in your career, your goals may be specific, or they may be more open.
 Whatever your goals, it’s important to think about how you would like to develop professionally, and how your profession will fit into other aspects of your life.
 Even if you don’t know what job you want to have in twenty years, it’s helpful if you begin your job search with a clear idea of the skills you can bring to a job, the tasks at which you excel, and the work environment that is most compatible with you.

-If you’re still deciding which careers best align with your skills, interests, and personality, UT’s Career Exploration Center offers several tests that can help you better determine and define your interests.
-Detailed personality tests are available for a small fee http://www.utexas.edu/student/cec/testing/tests.html .
+If you’re still deciding which careers best align with your skills, interests, and personality, UT’s Career Exploration Center offers several personality and career aptitude tests that, for a small fee, can help you better determine and define your interests.
 If you already have a sense of your career direction, you might find the Birkman Method tests particularly useful in exploring the roles and work environments that are best for you.
-You can also explore several free options as well http://www.utexas.edu/student/cec/testing/resources.html.
+You can also explore several free online options as well.
 Before taking these tests, you might consider the following questions:

 - What issues interest me most?